aus10powell/Automated-Health-Responses/README.md

       * **A: I don't think this is a single pain is not a doctor but I have a similar symptoms and the story**
       * **Q: I think I have Strep Throat.
 I do not have insurance and I cannot afford to go to the doctor.**
       * **A: I don't think this is a single pain is not a doctor but I have a similar symptoms and the story**
+  * As suspected, even with seq2seq at a word level, we are getting not so great results.
+Although have not trained on full dataset yet, there is a decided improvement when using less than 30 words for response.
+One option would be change pipeline and limit words and sentences.
+However I suspect the bigger issue is that many posts to initial post are not direct responses.
+Structuring data using as parent/post might be the right approach to try first.